Terms & Conditions:

 27.2 You confirm that you understand and have checked in detail the agreement you have entered into with Third Party Company, and their use of your data.

-27.4 You confirm you are responsible for accuracy of your data and have the necessary statutory data permissions.
+27.4 You confirm you are responsible for the accuracy of your data and have the necessary statutory data permissions (GDPR).

-27.5 LetMC confirms that you can instruct LetMC in writing to cancel the API Key at anytime, and that it can take up to 24hours to cancel on a business working day.
+27.11 LetMC confirms that you can instruct LetMC in writing to cancel the API Key at any time and that it can take up to 24hours to cancel on a business working day.

 In consideration for Equifax allowing you to access and use the Equifax Services, you agree these Terms and the completed Authorisation Form (together the “End-User Agreement”).

 28.1.1 The following expressions have the following meanings unless the context requires otherwise: